fabbriciocruz/kubernetes/Amazon_EKS/AWS_EKS_and_Rancher.md

 3. Delete the Cloud9 environment

 4. Delete the AWS EFS file system

+5. Delete the DNS registries created along this how-to

 ### Further Tests for EFS
 1. Deploy the EFS CSI Driver (AWS Documentation)